pratik20gb/C-Revamped/Notes/compilation and basics ( 12-12-2024 ).md

 ### the -o prog1 is an argument to the compiler and names the file in which to put the executable file

-# how to check to exit status code
+# how to check The exit status code
 ##  compile -> prog1.exe -> echo %ERRORLEVEL%